francois2metz/steampipe-plugin-scalingo/docs/tables/scalingo_collaborator.md

-# Table: scalingo_collaborators
+# Table: scalingo_collaborator

 A collaborator can access a scalingo application.

-The `scalingo_collaborators` table can be used to query information about app collaborators, and you must specify which application in the where or join clause using the `app_name` column.
+The `scalingo_collaborator` table can be used to query information about app collaborators, and you must specify which application in the where or join clause using the `app_name` column.

 ## Examples